-Five nights of the seven nights are now “smart attire”.
-Us men are expected to wear a collared shirt, it can be a short sleeve shirt, although probably 60% or more wore a jacket and a long-sleeved shirt.
+Five nights out of seven are now “smart attire”.
+Us men are expected to wear a collared shirt.
+It can be a short sleeve shirt, although probably 60% or more wore a jacket and a long-sleeved shirt.

 On the two “Gala Nights”, no longer called “formal nights”, probably about 90% dressed up.
 Most men in black tie tuxedo and women in glamorous dresses.

 To eat in the main restaurants, you must follow the dress code.
-It also meant they were not supposed to go to the shows or any of the balls and parties.
+It meant people were not supposed to go to the shows or any of the balls and parties unless following the dress code.
 The Australians hated that.

-While they could not get dressed up and eat in the buffet restaurant, it meant missing out on much that the evenings had to offer.
+While they could choose not get dressed up and instead dine in the buffet restaurant, it meant missing out on much that the evenings had to offer.

-By the way, one smart thing to do is wear whatever you would on any other cruise during the day, (so don’t make my mistake and think we had to bring smart clothes for the day too) but bring layers as it can be windy and chilly in deck.
+By the way, one thing to do is wear whatever you would on any other cruise during the day.
+Don’t make my mistake and think we had to bring smart clothes for the day, too.
+Bring layers, as it can be windy and chilly on deck.

-And make sure you don’t pack more than the airline allowance for the flight to or from the Crossing home.
+Always ensure that you don’t pack more than the airline allowance for the flight to or from the crossing home.